BradleyCulley/bradleyculley.github.io/_posts/2026-broken-01-13-upstate-new-york.md

 The last workshare I did was at a farm in upstate New York.
 The couple hosting the workshare were the absolute nicest people in the world.
 Both were retired, and their children had grown up and moved out of the home years ago.
-They had a huge home which literally looked like a castle.
+They had a huge home that looked like a literal stone castle.
 Their home was beautiful, inside and out, as was their entire estate.
 </p>